Tile School: Ceramic Tile vs. Glass Tile Shower

 The shower tile design below sticks with tile only on two walls, one of which features a Hexagon accent. the tile is paired with stone floors, and crisp glass doors.

-Glass tile offers a contemporary look that is refreshing and unique.
+Glass tile showers offer a contemporary look that is refreshing and unique.
 Our vibrant, jewel tone glass hues create a unique opportunity to create an eye-catching statement with your shower.
 Try our soothing blue and green tones for coastal cool look, ideal for rest and relaxation, or opt for our neutral hues for a sophisticated, spa-inspired oasis.
-Glass tile in the shower is an ideal choice if you are looking to add something a little different to your shower design.
+A glass tile shower is an ideal choice if you are looking to add something a little different to your shower design.

 Pros of using glass tile in the bathroom